liraeng/ta-zigzag-indicator/README.md

-Implementation of the Zigzag indicator with hyperparameters optimization for a given dataset Please see the code for more explanations and usages.
-Demo usage included.
+Implementation of the Zigzag indicator with hyperparameters optimization for a given dataset

+Please see the code for more explanations and usages.
+Snippet example included.

 ## @liraeng